 How much your rates increase is dependent on your insurance company as well as the severity of your violations.

-You may notice a smaller increase of 10% or an increase of up to 30% to 40%.
+You may notice a smaller increase of 10% or an increase of up to 30 to 40 percent.

 How can I remove points from my driver’s license?

 You may be wondering how to remove points from your driver’s license so that your insurance rates won’t increase.
 There are ways to decrease points on your license.

 The first thing that you can do is attend a defensive driving or safety driving course.
 You may opt to do this on your own or it may be required by the court.

 Most cities have free or inexpensive courses through the sheriff’s department or local community centers.
 Some are even available online.
 Taking one of these classes can take up to four points off of your license.

 However, you can only do this once in five years so you shouldn’t rely on it as the only way to remove points from your license.